 Relax Guided Breathing

-The Inspire HR, Inspire 2, Charge 4, Versa Lite, Versa 2, Versa 3, Sense and Ionic offer Relax Guided Breathing Sessions that can help calm your body and mind through two- and five-minute sessions personalised to your breathing rate.
+The Inspire 2, Charge 4, Versa Lite, Versa 2, Versa 3 and Sense offer Relax Guided Breathing Sessions that can help calm your body and mind through two- and five-minute sessions personalised to your breathing rate.
 The benefits of guided breathing practice are supposed to help reduce stress and anxiety, as well as lower blood pressure.
 Add it to your daily routine, and you'll quickly feel the benefits.
 Long-term insulin resistance (caused by stress triggering the brain’s hypothalamus readying your body for action) contributes to the development of type 2 diabetes and obesity, so even light meditation has physical as well as mental benefits to our health.

 Female Health Tracking